mpiraux/CMD-LC-1-Ableton-9-Control-Surface-Script/README.md

 ## Troubleshooting
 **\#1:** I would like to use the script with another channel than Behringer default one.

   If you changed the channel of your device, you can simply make the script work again by changing a single value [here](https://github.com/mpiraux/CMD-LC-1-Ableton-9-Control-Surface-Script/blob/master/LC1.py#L40).
 The `CHANNEL` variable represents the MIDI channel of the device.
-Be careful though, because Behringer labels channel from 1 to 16, but in fact MIDI channels are numbered from 0 to 15.
+Be careful though, because Behringer channel changer software labels channel from 1 to 16, but in fact MIDI channels are numbered from 0 to 15.
 So be sure to subtract your channel number by one when changing this variable.

 **\#2:** I have two devices and I would like them to be independent.